Guy Beckley

 Guy Beckley (1803–1847) was a Methodist Episcopal minister, abolitionist, Underground Railroad stationmaster, and lecturer.
 The Guy Beckley House is on the National Park Service Underground Railroad Network to Freedom and the Journey to Freedom tour.
 It stands next to Beckley Park, which was named after him.

 Early life and preacher

 He was born in Weathersfield, Vermont.
 He attended the Methodist Episcopal Church and became a preacher at the age of 19.
 He was a traveling preacher for nine years for the Methodist Church.
 Beckley began his career in 1827, when he was admitted on trial to the New England Methodist Conference and was assigned to Rev. William McCoy of Rochester, Vermont.
 He was ordained a deacon in 1830 and an elder in 1831.
-He was a minister at the Narfane church in Vermont.
+He was a minister at the Newfane church in Vermont.

 Anti-slavery lecturer and recruiter

 Beckley was a paid lecturer for the American Anti-Slavery Society, traveling throughout New York and New England for three years.
 He reported that the Society purchased the freedom of twelve enslaved people in 1837.

 After moving to Ann Arbor around 1840, he continued to lecture against slavery and he recruited residents of Washtenaw County, Michigan to support the Underground Railroad.
 He sat on the executive committee and was the vice president of the Michigan State Anti-Slavery Society.